projectdiscovery/nuclei/v2/pkg/js/modules/generated/markdown/vnc.md

 ## Types

-### Client
+### VNCClient

- Client is a minimal VNC client for nuclei scripts.
+ VNCClient is a minimal VNC client for nuclei scripts.

 | Method | Description | Arguments | Returns |
 |--------|-------------|-----------|---------|